Mercedes de la Garza: Academia

-De la Garza earned a bachelor's degree in Spanish Literature (1957–1962) and History (1967–1971) from the National Autonomous University of Mexico (UNAM).
+De la Garza earned bachelor's degrees in Spanish Literature (1957–1962) and History (1967–1971) from the National Autonomous University of Mexico (UNAM).
 At UNAM she obtained a master's degree in Mexican History (1971–1973) and a Ph.D. in history (1977–1979).
 She also did postgraduate courses at several institutions such as the Complutense University, the University of Toulouse, Pennsylvania State University, and Rey Juan Carlos University.
 She studied at UNAM under Luis Villoro, Eduardo Nicol and Miguel León-Portilla.

 Since 1973, she has taught courses on Maya and Nahua cultures at UNAM's School of Philosophy and Letters.
 She has also lectured at various institutions, including the National Museum of Anthropology, the Escuela Nacional de Antropología e Historia and the Ibero-American University in Mexico City, and Casa América in Madrid.
 De la Garza has supervised over 25 theses at the bachelor's, master's, and doctoral levels and served on more than 40 professional examination committees.
 She helped establishing the master's and doctoral programs in Mesoamerican Studies at UNAM.

 De la Garza served as the director of UNAM's the Maya Studies Center (Centro de Estudios Mayas) between 1977 and 1990, and the Institute of Philological Research (Instituto de Investigaciones Filológicas) between 2001 and 2009.
 She also directed the National Museum of Anthropology between 1997 and 2000.

 De la Garza's research focuses on the history, religion, art, and literature of the Maya and Nahua civilizations.
 She has authored 27 books and over 200 articles and book chapters, published in Mexico and internationally.
 Her work has been featured in countries such as Spain, France, the Netherlands, Germany, England, Russia, the United States, and Venezuela.

-In 1985, she created the International Congress of Mayan Culture, which is organized every 3 years by UNAM's Maya Studies Center (Centro de Estudios Mayas) of thethe Institute of Philological Research (Instituto de Investigaciones Filológicas).
+In 1985, she created the International Congress of Mayan Culture, which is organized every 3 years by UNAM's Maya Studies Center (Centro de Estudios Mayas) of the Institute of Philological Research (Instituto de Investigaciones Filológicas).

 She has curated several exhibitions, both national and international, including "Vida y muerte, arte funerario del Occidente de México" in Spain (1998), "I Maya", in Venice (1998–1999), "Los Mayas" at the Antiguo Colegio de San Ildefonso (1999), and "Mayas.
 Revelación de un tiempo sin fin," which was displayed at the National Palace in Mexico (2013), as well as in Brazil, Paris, and Liverpool.

 She's a full time researcher at the Maya Studies Center of the Institute of Philological Research.